KindlyEvil/movie-wish-frontEnd-fasal/README.md

 ### `LIVE-WEBSITE` hosted on https://movie-wish.netlify.app .

-###-->`NOTE` website is hosted by using free hosting services, sometimes reponses are slow.
+### `NOTE-->` website is hosted by using free hosting services, sometimes reponses are slow.

-This site is right now only suitable  for desktop, please open it on desktop have a better preview.
+This site is right now only suitable for desktop, so please open it on desktop to have a better preview.

 ###`BACKEND` is hosted on HEROKU on `https://movie-wish-backend.herokuapp.com/`.